f1337/f1337.github.io/scratchpad/way-of-working.md

 ## Daily re-planning huddles

 - Daily huddles are re-planning meetings, not status meetings.
-- [Work the board from right to left](https://www.marcusoft.net/2017/03/comments-on-board-practices-7.html), with the team focusing on h
+- [Work the board from right to left](https://www.marcusoft.net/2017/03/comments-on-board-practices-7.html).
+Ask ourselves "what work we can ship today?"
 - [Focus on the work, not the workers](https://www.marcusoft.net/2017/02/comments-on-board-practices-6.html).

 ## Formal planning meetings

 - Prioritization, not estimation.
+The best estimates are still only bets.
 - Time-boxed effort, not deadlines.
+How much time are wi
 - Record *all* decisions (using [ADRs](adrs.md), etc.)
 - Iterative product evolution: :ice_skate: :arrow_right: :kick_scooter: :arrow_right: :bike: :arrow_right: :motorcycle: :arrow_right: :car:
 - Team Leads have 1:1s biweekly with teammates